hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

 I then added Oracle DNS nameserver in the tailscale dashboard and approve the subnets.

-Following principles of least privilege, I will set the lab's egress rule to be restrictive to only allow certain ports needed for basic tailscale outbound communication.
+Following principles of least privilege, I had set up the lab's egress rule to be restrictive to only allow certain ports needed for basic tailscale outbound communication.
 I will focus more on parsing initial point of contact logs.

 ###### Minimum working lab egress rule
 * stateless = No
 * sourcePort = ALL
-* destPort = 41641(UDP), 3478(UDP), 53(UDP), 443(TCP), 80(TCP)
+* destPort = 3478(UDP), 53(UDP), 443(TCP), 80(TCP)

+* `sudo tailscale set --force-derp`

-Post-compromise activity is cool and interesting, but I believe they are for more out of scope topics like threat intelligence and incident response.
+While post-compromise activity, which requires unfiltered egress rules to better simulate victim environment, is cool and interesting, I believe logs related to incidence response are for more out of scope for this project.

 ## Update Rotation Schedule for SSH Logs:
 Almalinux default rsyslog archive rate is every 7 days with a retention policy of 30 days.
 The plan is to change the archive rate for `/var/log/secure` to daily so I can properly monitor the daily log size to be under the 500MB limit.